ankritRisal/DOT_RL/README.md

 # Reinforcement Learning based object identification and transportation
 ## Overview

-This project is focused on implementating Reinforcement learning in grid world  based agent for object identification and transporation.
+This project is ofically named `SMART LOGISTIC TRASPORTATION USING REINFORCEMENT LEARNING` which focus on implementating Reinforcement learning in grid world  based agent for object identification and transporation.
 It demonstrates how intelligent agents can learn optimal pickup and delivery strategies in a simulated environment through trial and error, without explicit programming of routes or behaviors.

 The system models a multi-agent grid-based environment, where each agent independently learns to pick up an assigned object and deliver it to a specific destination while avoiding obstacles.
 The learning process is implemented using Q-learning, a classical reinforcement learning algorithm.